We support children and families at any time from birth to the end of the first term at school. We work in partnership with early years settings.

 A portage consultant visits you regularly in your home or your child's early years setting.
 They discuss and plan appropriate learning experiences with parents and early years practitioners.
 These experiences support your child to enjoy learning through play.

-We have 2 teams of portage consultants in Dorset.
-They work with different professionals during their involvement with your child and family.
+Portage consultants in Dorset work with different professionals during their involvement with your child and family.
 These professionals can include:

 - early years practitioner

 - educational psychologist

 Children who use this service may have a range of educational or medical needs.
 We understand that needs change over time, so the level and type of support needs to change to meet these needs.

 We may support your child throughout their transition from home to an early years setting and from early years setting to school.

 Our portage consultant works with parents to support their child in reaching their full potential in the early years.